-We should lead this way because it's right and it's the way the Scriptures teach us to lead (Matthew 20:25-28; 1 Peter 5:1-3).
-But it's also true that this is the more rewarding way to lead.
+Through God's good design, this is also the more rewarding way to lead.
 It is far more fun to invent ways to help others thrive and grow than it is to conceive plans for our own private advancement.

-And, beyond that, you'll find it actually makes you more effective because it unlocks the essential ingredient for true leadership: trust.
-Mark Sanborn nails this:
+Beyond that, you'll find it actually makes you more effective because it unlocks the essential ingredient for true leadership: trust.
+Mark Sanborn explains this perfectly:

 When people know you are interested in their best interests, and in helping them meet their needs, they will trust you.
 It's human nature.
-And that genuine interest in helping others and making a positive difference is the essence of leadership.^[3]
+And that genuine interest in helping others and making a positive difference is the essence of leadership.